schemaanalyst/directedRandom-R-pkg/README.md

 Platform: x86_64-pc-linux-gnu (64-bit)
 ```

-You can type the next command in your R development environment if you want to want to install and then use this R
+You can type the next command in your R development environment if you want to want to install the package using `devtools`.
-package.
 This method is ideal if you plan to leverage, without modification, our existing functions and data sets in
 your own work.

 ```shell
 devtools::install_github("schemaanalyst/directedRandom-R-pkg")
 ```

-To Use the data within the package and Knit the files you have to clone the DATA repo
+To use the data with our package you have to clone the **data** repo:

 ```shell
 mkdir data